 - a.
 Charge: The University Intellectual Property Advisory Committee advises the provost regarding university decisions related to intellectual property considerations, including copyrights and patents.
 The committee also recommends revisions to the university's intellectual property policy and procedures. - b.
-Membership: Six tenured or tenure-track faculty with demonstrated research experience, four-one from each college-elected by the faculty of that college and two at-large faculty appointed by the provost.
+Membership: Full-time faculty with demonstrated research experience, one from each college-elected by the faculty of that college and two at-large faculty appointed by the provost.
 The committee is chaired by a designee from the Office of the Provost. - c.
 Reporting: This committee advises the provost and president on University policies regarding copyrights and patents.